Nlytn/AppSec-Writeups/OverTheWire/Bandit/bandit6.md

 Explanation:

+* find ./ — search in current directory

-* find ./ -type f — locate all regular files in current directory
+* -type f — locate all regular files

 * -size 1033c — file must be 1033 bytes in size